CHEAP WAYS TO IMPROVE YOUR CAT RESCUE

 - Put the most fearful cats into the quietest part of the shelter furthest away from noisy kitchens, doors etc. Shelter routines are much busier than a normal home, where a cat can retreat for a snooze in a spare bedroom.
 General noise and disruption near the cat’s pen or cage are stressful (Stella et al., 2014).
 Glaring lighting and loud noises are also stressful.

 - Do not place cats in their carriers near dogs.
 To most cats, dogs are predators.
 Try to house your cats as far away as possible from dogs or the noise of dogs barking.
+Cats may smell dogs even when they can’t see them.

 - Place the carriers high up on a table or desk, rather than the floor.
 Cats feel safer higher up.
 Stacking metal units one above the other is stressful for the lower cats.